writetome51/open-array-sorter/README.md

 # PublicArraySorter

 A TypeScript/JavaScript class for sorting array items.
-All its methods modify the array and return the class instance.
+All its methods change the order of the items and return the class instance.

 ## Installation